 - Buy the book: Caddie Woodlawn

 - Get the ebook: Caddie Woodlawn on FreeTime Unlimited

 - Lesson Materials: Caddie Woodlawn Novel Study Unit

 6. Brian's Winter

-If your students love Hatchet, this book is the perfect choice for a winter novel study.
+If your students love Hatchet, this book is perfect for a winter novel study.

 The story follows Brian's original tale but examines what might have happened had Brian been stuck in the wilderness alone in the winter instead of having the good fortune of the mild summer and fall months.

-There are so many great conversations that can be had about changes in nature and how animals and plants have adapted to survive the frigid weather.
-Plus, Brian is such a relatable character you can't help but root for him to make it home safely.
+So many great conversations can be had about changes in nature and how animals and plants have adapted to survive the frigid weather.
+Brian is such a relatable character that you can't help but root for him to make it home safely.